 Fes is really the place that defines Morocco, for worse or for better.
-We had a killer time weaving through and getting lost in everything that one of Morocco's oldest civilizations gave to us, but on the other hand I could see how someone with a different personality could easily feel overwhelmed — and to me that is the beauty of Fes.
+We had a killer time weaving through and getting lost in everything that one of Morocco's oldest civilizations gave to us.
+Having said that, I could see how someone with a different personality could easily feel overwhelmed — but to me Fes' charm can't come without the chaos.

 Fes is located in the northern, more mountainous region of Morocco — a more lush green than most of what we'd seen up to that point.
-We checked into our hostel after parking our rental in a little bit of a sketchy parking spot surround by construction (it wound up being 100% fine) and after meeting the Riad's owner we stepped into our room (again, amazing quality in every way) we headed checked out the stunning rooftop view and then headed out to Fes El Bali, the oldest and most popular of Fes' two medinas.
+We checked into our hostel after parking our rental in a little bit of a sketchy parking spot surround by construction (it wound up being 100% fine) and after meeting the riad's owner we checked into our room and then headed out to Fes El Bali, the oldest and most popular of Fes' two medinas.

-Fes is extremely old — around 1200-1300 years, and the ancient walls and shops of the medina show it.
-Fes El Bali seems huge compared to Marrakech.
+Fes is extremely old — around 1200-1300 years old, and the ancient walls and shops of the medina show it.
+Fes El Bali seems absolutely massive compared to Marrakech's medina.
 The walkways and souks of Fes' medina are the definition of a maze.
 We got lost multiple times, but as long it's not too late and you still feel confident, that's part of the Fes or Marrakech experience.

 While we thought Marrakech was big, Fes was even bigger, the size of the medina here didn't really set in until we got lost in it.
-Start early and just walk around to the different districts.
-Fes' medina is so large that it's got sections the each specialize in specific items or practices.
+Start early and just walk around to the different districts, each usually specializing in some sort of good or product.
 Restaurants litter the streets, both traditional and modern, so finding quality food is not a problem.
-Eat some of the delicious snacks and juice from the street vendors, the pomegranate juice is notably good (and cheap as hell).
+Eat some of the delicious snacks and juice from the street vendors, the pomegranate juice is notably good (and a fraction of what it costs in the U.S.).

 We were able to try one of the most popular restaurants in all of Morocco, Cafe Clock.
-While it's not the most authentic place ( famous for tourists and some, albeit delicious, white people shit on the menu.)
+While it's not the most authentic place (famous for tourists and some, albeit delicious, white people shit on the menu.)
 I got the camel burger and ginger lemonade, both incredible.
 The Fes location is also like a badass 4-story building with a great rooftop view, right in the medina.
-There's also a Cafe Clock location in Marrakech and Chefchaouen.
+There are also a Cafe Clock locations in Marrakech and Chefchaouen.

 While Marrakech felt mostly flat inside the medina and surrounding area, Fes is a different story.
 There were plenty of what seemed like 45 degree grades right in the middle of the medina, with plenty of mountainous landscapes in the backdrop.
-Fes isn't a place you want to wear slides or an ill-fitting pair of footwear.
+Fes isn't a place you want to wear slides or an ill-fitting pair of footwear, our feet were sore as fuck at the end of the day.

 One of Fes' most popular spots to check out is the Chouara Tanneries.
-One of the oldest professions in the world, this tannery is still going strong, creating all sorts of dyed leather and animal hides.
+Housing one of the oldest professions in the world, the tannery is still going strong, creating all sorts of dyed leather and animal hides.
 We were fortunate to stumble upon a store on the edge that featured a great rooftop view of the tanneries.

 Seeing the tanneries and the process behind it was probably one of my favorite experiences in Fes.
 Supposedly the same process for dying has been used for hundreds of years, but I have more reliably heard that the tanneries have made the unfortunate move to more chemical methods in production.